DISIC/observatoire/dsfr/dsfr-scoper/README.md

 ## Presentation

-This script is used to prefix every dsfr rules with a specific selector string.
+This script is used to prefix every dsfr rules with the selector string: `#xwikimaincontainer #mainContentArea .use-dsfr`.
 This has two advantages:
-- scoping: no dsfr styles are going to mess with existing styles outside of the form element
+- scoping: no dsfr styles are going to mess with existing styles outside of an HTML element explicitly using it
 - higher rule precedence: the dsfr rule gain more precedence, allowing to take over existing bootstrap rules

 The prefixer will also take care of `:root`, `html` and `body` rules, to some extent: